qrawr/C/README.md

 - 💡 Suggest improvements or ideas should i learn next!

-Thanks for stopping by, and :D
+Thanks for stopping by, and see ya! :D